cysouw/diathesis/text/c01_introduction.md

  \b.
 Es ist bekannt, dass ich morgen ein Haus kaufen will.
  \c. \* Es ist bekannt, dass ich morgen kaufen will ein Haus.

-Constructions with *zu* and infinitive are sometimes coherent, e.g. \Next with finite verb *gibt*, and sometimes not coherent, e.g. \NNext with finite verb *hofft*.
+Constructions with *zu* and infinitive are sometimes coherent, e.g. \Next with finite verb *gibt*, and sometimes non-coherent, e.g. \NNext with finite verb *hofft*.
 The coherent construction in \Next[a] is thus monoclausal, while the non-coherent construction in \NNext[a] consists of two clauses.

 \ex.
  \a.
 Der Protest gibt ihr zu denken.